-Name e: CLB Level: CLB 5 or CLB 6 Date: Instructions: Read "Know How to Recognize a Scam" and answer the following questions.
-You do not need to write complete sentences.
+Name : CLB Level: CLB 5 or CLB 6 Date: o not need to write complete sentences.
 Spelling and grammar will not be scored.
-Part A (CLB 5 and 6): 2.
+Part A A (CLB 5 and 6): 1.
+What is the purpose of this text?
+(1 point) 2.
 What four ways do scammers contact you to try to get your personal information?
 (2 points) 3.
 What two reasons do scammers give for needing your personal information?
 (2 points) 4.
 What can you do to make sure you need to pay money to the CRA?
 (1 point) 5.
 What is the only time that the CRA will send an email with links in it?
 (1 point)

 6. What should you do if you do have a debt with the CRA?
 (1 point) 7.
-In the following sentence, what does circumstance mean) "This is the only circumstance in v which the CRA wi ll send an email containing links."
+In the following sentence, what does es circumstance mean?
+(1 point)) "This is the only circumstance in w hich the CRA w ill send an email containing links."
 Part B (CLB 6 only): 8.
-In the following sentence, what doe es vigilant mean? ?
-(1 point) "Taxpayers should be vigilant when they receive, either by telephone, mail, text message or email, a fraudulent communication that claims to be from the Canada Revenue Agency (CRA) requesting personal information such as a social insurance number, credit card number, bank account number, or passport number."
-9. In the following sentence, what does es fictitious mear n?
-(1 point) "Cases of fraudulent communication could also involve threatening or coercive langu- to scare individuals into paying fictitious debt to the CRA."
-10. Overall, what do you feel is most important advice if you are asked for your personal information either through email or telephone?
-(2 points) TASK SUCCESS: CLB 5 = Part A: 7/9 Your Score: /9 Your Score:

-CLB 5 = Part A: 7/9 Your Score: /9
+In the following sentence, what does es vigilant mean ?
+(1 point) "Taxpayers should be vigilant whe or email, a fraudulent communicati Agency (CRA) requesting persona card number, bank account number ion that claims to I information suc be from the Ca ch as a social ins nada Revenue 9.
+In the following sentence, what does es fictitious mea n?
+(1 point) "Cases of fraudulent communication to scare individuals into paying fict • g or coercive language 10.
+Overall, what do you feel is most in information either through email or • • for your personal TASK SUCCESS: CLB 5 = Part A: 7/9 Your Score: /9 7 CLB 6 = Part A: 7/9 + Part B: 3/4 Your Score: Part A: Part B: /9 /4

-Your Score:

-CLB 6 = Part A: 7/9 + Part B: 3/4 Part A: /9

-Part B: /4